-On March 16, 2011 the Company acquired 100% of the capital stock of Sapience Knowledge Systems, Inc. ("SKS") for the total purchase price of \$5.8 million.
-Pursuant to the Stock Purchase Agreement dated March 16, 2011 ("the Purchase Agreement"), the Company made an initial cash payment of \$2.9 million in March 2011 and the second cash installment in May 2011.
-Additionally, the Company potentially may make payments (SKS Earn-Out) totaling up to \$3.0 million with additional payments for certain operational efficiencies achieved.
+On March 16, 2011 the Company acquired 100% of the capital stock of SKS for cash consideration of \$5.8 million.
+The Company made an initial cash payment of \$2.9 million in March 2011 and the second cash installment in May 2011.
+Additionally, the Company potentially may make payments ("SKS Earn-Out") totaling up to \$3.0 million with additional payments for certain product milestones and operational efficiencies achieved.

-The Company accounted for this business combination by applying the acquisition method, and accordingly, the preliminary estimated purchase price was allocated to the tangible assets and liabilities assumed based upon their relative fair values.
-The excess of the purchase price over the net tangible assets and liabilities was recorded as goodwill.
-The Company recorded \$8.5 million of goodwill associated with the acquisition of SKS which is not tax deductible.
+The Company accounted for this business combination by applying the acquisition method, and accordingly, the preliminary estimated purchase price was allocated to the tangible assets acquired and liabilities assumed based upon their fair values at the acquisition date.
+The excess of the purchase price over the net tangible assets and liabilities, \$8.5 million, was recorded as goodwill which is not tax deductible.
 The results of SKS's operations have been included in the consolidated financial statements since the acquisition date.
-The Company is in the process of finalizing the purchase allocation and the value of contingent consideration, thus the provisional measures of contingent consideration, intangible assets, deferred income taxes and goodwill are subject to change.
+The Company is in the process of finalizing the purchase allocation and the value of contingent consideration, thus the provisional measures of contingent consideration, deferred income taxes and goodwill are subject to change.
 The Company expects the purchase price allocation will be finalized in 2011.